ompl/ompl/scripts/plannerarena/www/help.md

 Most of the measures are plotted as [box plots](http://en.wikipedia.org/wiki/Box_plot).
 Missing data is ignored.
 This is _very_ important to keep in mind: if a planner failed to solve a problem 99 times out of a 100 runs, then the average solution length is determined by one run!
 To make missing data more apparent, a table below the plot shows how many data points there were for each planner and how many of those were missing values (i.e., `NULL`, `None`, `NA`, etc.).

+If your benchmark database contains results for parametrized benchmarks, then you can select results for different parameter values.
+By default, results are aggregated over *all* parameter values.
+You can also choose to show performance for selected planners across all parameter values by selecting “all (separate)” from the corresponding parameter selection widget.

 The plots can be downloaded in two formats:
 - **PDF.** This is useful if the plot is more or less “camera-ready” and might just need some touch ups with, e.g., Adobe Illustrator.
 - **RData.** This contains both the plot as well as all the data shown in the plot in a file format that can be loaded into R with the `load` command (or just double-click on the file if you have [RStudio](http://www.rstudio.com) installed).
 The plot can be completely customized, further analysis can be applied to the data, or the data can be plotted in an entirely different way.